KxSystems/ml/README.md

 ## Status

 The machine learning toolkit is still in development and is available here as a beta release, further functionality and improvements will be made to the library in the coming months.

+If you have any issues, questions or suggestions, please write to ai@kx.com.